samstav/simpl/README.md

 ### Components

-This is the equivalent of Chef recipes or Juju charms.
-They are the building blocks of a deployment.
-These can be supplied as part of a deployment or referenced from a provider.
+These are the equivalent of Chef recipes or Juju charms.
+They are the building blocks of an application deployment.
+These can be supplied as part of a deployment or looked up from the server.

     # Definitions of components used (similar to Juju charm syntax)
     components: